xonq/tutorials/funannotate.md

 #### Accessing Funannotate
-Whenever you want to use Funannotate run the following.
-Only use the environment to run Funannotate commands.
-To deactivate press CTRL + D or run `exit`.
-To submit an OSC job you will have to create a `.sh` to run within the container.
-See 2.
-Gene Prediction.

 ##### - activate singularity container and setup environment
 ```
 singularity run /fs/project/PAS1046/software/funannotate_1.7.4/funannotate_1.7.4.sif
 source /fs/project/PAS1046/software/funannotate_1.7.4/source.sh
 ```
+NOTE - Only use the environment to run Funannotate commands.
+To deactivate press CTRL + D or run `exit`.

+NOTE -To submit an OSC job you will have to create a `.sh` to run within the container.
+See 2.
+Gene Prediction.

 <br />